iAIex/WT/README.md

 # WT
-Web Technologies Repo

-Test git push
+This is the Web Technologies Repo of Alexander Gebhardt aka iAIex.
+The important content is located in the [Filehost project folder](https://github.com/iAIex/WT/tree/master/Filehost/Filehost).
+For more information read the [Readme.md](https://github.com/iAIex/WT/blob/master/Filehost/Filehost/README.md) over there!